spapastamkou/ranke2-lesson/assignments/2-metadata.md

 *Authorship/creation/contribution - tbc*

+Check the following record descriptions or descriptive resources:
-Check this record description of an illustration of a Persian manuscript of the 17th century held at and digitized by the British Library: [URL for illustration of Nizami's Khamsa](https://imagesonline.bl.uk/asset/1953)
+of an illustration of a Persian manuscript of the 17th century held at and digitized by the British Library: [URL for illustration of Nizami's Khamsa](https://imagesonline.bl.uk/asset/1953)

 ![Iskandar celebrating his victory over the Zangis (Habashis): illustration of Nizami's Khamsa ('Five Poems'), 1665-1667](/images/2-britishlibrary-add_6613_f208r.jpg "Iskandar celebrating his victory over the Zangis (Habashis): illustration of Nizami's Khamsa ('Five Poems'), 1665-1667.
 From the British Library archive")